 (h) Any disclosures regarding the selected Arbitrator shall be made as required by law or within ten (10) calendar days from the date of appointment.
 Such disclosures may be provided in electronic format, provided that JAMS will produce a hard copy to any Party that requests it.
 The Parties and their representatives shall disclose to JAMS any circumstances likely to give rise to justifiable doubt as to the Arbitrator's impartiality or independence, including any bias or any financial or personal interest in the result of the Arbitration or any past or present relationship with the Parties and their representatives.
 The obligation of the Arbitrator, the Parties and their representatives to make all required disclosures continues throughout the Arbitration process.

 (i) At any time during the Arbitration process, a Party may challenge the continued service of an Arbitrator for cause.
 The challenge must be based upon information that was not available to the Parties at the time the Arbitrator was selected.
-A challenge for cause must be in writing and exchanged with opposing Parties, who may respond within seven (7) days of service of the challenge.
+A challenge for cause must be in writing and exchanged with opposing Parties, who may respond within seven (7) calendar days of service of the challenge.
 JAMS shall make the final determination as to such challenge.
 Such determination shall take into account the materiality of the facts and any prejudice to the Parties.
 That decision will be final.

-(j) Where the Parties have agreed that a Party-appointed Arbitrator is to be non-neutral, that Party-appointed Arbitrator is not obliged to withdraw if requested to do so only by the party who did not appoint that Arbitrator.
+(j) Where the Parties have agreed that a Party-appointed Arbitrator is to be non-neutral, that Party-appointed Arbitrator is not obliged to withdraw if requested to do so only by the party that did not appoint that Arbitrator.

 At the request of any Party or at the direction of the Arbitrator, a Preliminary Conference shall be conducted with the Parties or their counsel or representatives.
 The Preliminary Conference may address any or all of the following subjects:

 (a) The exchange of information in accordance with Rule 17 or otherwise;